 When will CPQ be first assessed?

 The first CPQ Foundation and CPQ Advanced stage assessments will be held in January 2022.
-The first CPQ Professional stage assessments will be held in January 2023.

 How many assessments are there in the CILEX Professional Qualification?

 Each module has one assessment, except the Foundation Professional Skills module Advanced Professional Skills module which have two.
 This means that a trainee completing the whole of CPQ will sit 14 assessments, as well as completing the two Ethics & Professional Responsibility e-learning modules and Professional Experience at each CPQ stage.

 How many assessment opportunities will there be annually?

 We will review demand for subsequent years with the expectation of increasing the number of assessment opportunities over time.
 Ethics & Professional Responsibility e-learning can be completed at any time of the trainee's choosing.
 However, we do advise that Ethics & Professional Responsibility 1 is attempted early, as it contains important elements for the trainee to understand as they embark on training as a CILEX Paralegal, CILEX Advanced Paralegal or CILEX Lawyer.

 As a training provider, will I be able to use CPQ to support apprenticeship programmes?